 So what's the downside?
 Really short battery life, and a weak charger.
 Which doesn't help, considering how often you'll be charging this.
 If you can get past this, though, you're going to have an excellent monitor for your twins, that's just as easy to use as it is excellent.

-Now that you've read through our list, hopefully you've found the perfect monitor to keep your family safe.
+Now that you've read through our list of baby monitors for twins, hopefully you've found the perfect monitor to keep your family safe.

 Remember, the right monitor will make it easy to get everything done whilst still keeping a watchful eye over what matters most.
-If you have any other questions about the best baby monitor for twins, make sure to leave a comment below.
+If you have any other questions, make sure to leave a comment below.